 How do I choose between NordVPN, ExpressVPN, and Surfshark?

 Consider price, ease of setup, device compatibility, and the level of obfuscation you need.
 NordVPN and ExpressVPN are often praised for reliability in China, while Surfshark offers a cost-effective option with strong features.
 Try the money-back guarantees to compare in practice.
+Surfshark vpn payment methods your ultimate guide: how to pay, currencies, regional options, crypto, refunds, and tips 2026

 Can I still stream media with a VPN in China?

 Streaming can be hit-or-miss due to speed fluctuations and platform blocks.
 If streaming is your primary need, pay close attention to speed tests tied to your region and server choice.
-How to fix sbs not working with your vpn

 What’s the best practice for staying secure while using a VPN abroad?